LEAGUE7QC/LEAGUE7QC.github.io/docs/season-examples.md

 - This phase is extended due to the high number of matches
 - Points system:
   - Maximum 100 points per match
-  - Winners gain additional 50 points
+  - Winners gain an additional 50 points

 ### Phase 2 (February 1 - March 15, 2025)
 - Top 7 teams from Phase 1 qualify for Phase 2